charles-schleifer/22q_tcc_longitudinal/22q_longitudinal_gamm_final.md

 all_tc_wide <- reshape2::dcast(all_tc, MRI_S_ID + site ~ NETWORK, value.var="TC_Fz")
 ```

-### load sistat data and get lists of scans to use
+### Load sistat data and get lists of scans to use

-all sistat tables should be exported as CSVs into a single directory the
+All sistat tables should be exported as CSVs into a single directory the
 next several chunks deal with reading, cleaning and annotating the data
-exported from sistat, and then age matching the hcs sample is younger
+exported from sistat, and then age matching
-than del due to a large amount of very young hcs subjects. plan is to
-match samples by using followup timepoints rather than baseline for some
-younger participants, and dropping several older del subjects, and
-younger hcs subjects (prioritizing dropping subjects with worse motion
-stats when possible)

 ``` r
 # set location of directory with ucla sistat CSVs